dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 All <xref:Aspire.Hosting.ApplicationModel.ContainerResource> subclasses can be customized to meet your specific requirements.
 This can be useful when using a [hosting integration](integrations-overview.md#hosting-integrations) that models a container resource, but requires modifications.
 When you have an `IResourceBuilder<ContainerResource>` you can chain calls to any of the available APIs to modify the container resource. .NET Aspire container resources typically point to pinned tags, but you might want to use the `latest` tag instead.

 To help exemplify this, imagine a scenario where you're using the [.NET Aspire Redis integration](../caching/stackexchange-redis-integration.md).
-At one point in time, the Redis integration relied on the `7.4` tag, but you want to use the `latest` tag instead.
+If the Redis integration relies on the `7.4` tag, you want to use the `latest` tag instead.
 To achieve this, you can chain a call to the <xref:Aspire.Hosting.ContainerResourceBuilderExtensions.WithImageTag*> API:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);